 Recovery of Investment Losses in ARC New York City REIT

-Have you suffered investment losses in ARC New York City REIT?
+Did you lose money investing in ARC New York City REIT?
 If so, The White Law Group may be able to help you recover your losses by filing FINRA Arbitration claim against the brokerage firm that sold you the investment.

 American Realty Capital New York City REIT Inc. is a non-traded real estate investment trust that owns six real estate properties, including office and retail properties, located in New York City.
 The company closed its initial public offering in May 2015.